You have big plans, but before your business can officially take off, you’ll need to make a bit of an investment.

 Business and Professional Licenses

 Even after your Certificate of Formation is processed, your LLC might still need certain licenses from the state or local government before commencing business.
 For example, CPAs must apply for licensure with the State Board of Public Accountancy.
 In addition, cities and/or counties often have their own local business licensure requirements.
 The cost of these licenses depends on the type.
-Check with state’s professional licensing page and with your local government to see which (if any) licenses your LLC needs.
+Check with any professional boards that might oversee your profession and with your local government to see which (if any) licenses your LLC needs.

 LLC Formation Service